Optimal Transport-Based Clustering of Attributed Graphs with an Application to Road Traffic Data: Methodology

 \subsubsection{Optimal Transport for Graphs}

-While classical Optimal Transport (OT) aims to compare probability distributions with supports in the same metric space, \textcite{peyre2016gromov} propose a method for comparing two distance matrices that do not share the same ground space, using the Gromov--Wasserstein (GW) discrepancy \parencite{memoli2011gromov}.
-This approach seeks to find a matching between these distributions that is as close as possible to an isometry, thus allowing to define a notion of distance between two graphs.
+While classical OT aims to compare probability distributions with supports in the same metric space, \textcite{peyre2016gromov} propose a method for comparing two distance matrices that do not share the same ground space, using the Gromov--Wasserstein (GW) discrepancy \parencite{memoli2011gromov}.
+This approach seeks to find a matching between these distributions that is as close as possible to an isometry, thus allowing to define a notion of distance between two measured metric spaces.